 It has been observed that most students go through four stages when they do research:

 Excitement due to ignorance.
-Students are always excited when they encounter new research problems.
+New researchers are always excited when they encounter new problems.
 They have not started and have not encounter any obstacles.
 They are ready to change the world by their endless energy and unlimited optimism.

 Frustration and disappointment with knowledge.
 The first stage may last several days to several weeks.
-After reading research papers, the students lose excitement.
+After reading research papers, the researchers lose excitement.
 They realize “Everything I want to do has been done.”
 The more they read, the more frustrated they become.
 They conclude that they are late about everything.
 Anything that is worth doing has already been published.

 Experiments and failures.
 The second stage may last several weeks to many months.
-Most students give up during the second stage.
-Some students think deeply enough and move to the third stage.
+Most people give up during the second stage.
+Some think deeply enough and move to the third stage.
 They identify things that have not been published.
 They think of ways to improve existing solutions.
 They try these improvements and compare these new methods with existing methods.
 The new methods do not work at all, or are worse than the existing methods.

 Improvement and innovation.
 The third stage may last several months to forever.
 Reading more papers usually does not help getting out of the third stage.
 Staying in office or laboratory is often not productive.
 Improvements and innovations usually come from non-routine activities: attend a seminar, do exercise, watch a sci-fi movie, talk to strangers, listen to podcast, take a short vacation, attend a conference … Research has shown that people are more innovative when they break their daily routines.

 How to get out of Stage 2 and Stage 3?
 There is no method that always works.
 Here are several suggestions that can help: